Retaining Walls (Landscaping)

 When it comes to retaining wall, landscape design and construction, timber is the natural choice.
-A material that is durable, sturdy and reliable, it boasts natural aesthetics that help it blend seamlessly with the outdoors.
-Careful consideration during the specification and design process will facilitate the creation of a long lasting, durable and eye catching timber retaining wall that will complement its surrounding landscape for years to come.
+A material that is durable, sturdy and reliable, it has natural aesthetics that help it blend seamlessly with the outdoors.
+Careful consideration during the specification and design process will facilitate the creation of a long lasting, durable and beautiful timber retaining wall that will complement its surrounding landscape for years to come.

 The natural appeal, strength and versatility of timber makes it an ideal choice for retaining wall landscaping applications.